Principal Park – Iowa Cubs

 There are many options for lodging in the area although pricey with it being downtown.
 Two options are the Hyatt and Holiday Inn downtown.
 You can save a few dollars staying farther out.
 With the stadium being close to the interstate, it’s easy to get in and out of downtown.

 If traveling with family, the Iowa History Museum and Science Center of Iowa are great places to take the kids.
-When visiting Des Moines, a visit to the Capitol is a must.
-Built in 1886, it is an amazing building.
-As noted in the "atmosphere" section, the view of the Capitol building from the stadium is outstanding and the inside is just as impressive as the outside.
+When visiting Des Moines, a visit to the Capitol is a must, built in 1886 it is an amazing building.
+The view of the Capitol building from the stadium is outstanding and the inside is just as impressive as the outside and admission is free.

-Depending upon your preference, tickets range from $8 for general admission to $27 for home plate club seats.
-General admission for children is $4.
-For those that plan on consuming a lot of food and drink, perhaps your best bet is a table in the Budweiser Club seats.
+Depending upon your preference, tickets range from $8 for general admission to $30 for home plate club seats.
+General admission for children (13 and under) is $5.
+For those who plan on consuming a lot of food and drink, perhaps your best bet is a table in the Budweiser Club seats.
 Located down the left field line, you can purchase a table for 4 in the Bud Club for $200.
 Included is admission to the game and all you can eat and drink.

-Prices are reasonable and a reserved seat will cost you $12 ($7 for kids).
+Prices are reasonable and a reserved seat will cost you $14 in advance.
+A general admission ticket is $9 and club box seats are $16.
 Food is about what you would expect to pay at a ballgame and you can get a decent seat, a beer, and something to eat for less than $30.
-I recommend sitting over the visitor’s dugout on the first base side.
+The recommended spot to sit is over the visitor’s dugout on the first base side.
 In addition to great seats, you have a great view of the capitol building and the Des Moines skyline.

 An extra point for the amazing view of the capitol building.
 It is certainly one of the better views around.